This site uses affiliate links and I may earn a commission at no extra cost to you.

 - Use warm plant-based milk: While not 100% necessary, warming the milk before adding it to the potatoes will help keep the entire dish warm.

-- For extra flavor: You can infuse the vegan milk with herbs (rosemary is our favorite).
+- For extra flavor: You can infuse the vegan milk with herbs (rosemary is my favorite).
 Add a couple of sprigs of rosemary to the vegan milk in a small pot.
 Bring to a simmer and then allow to simmer for several minutes.
 Remove the herbs before adding the plant-based milk to the potatoes.

 - Experiment with dairy-free milk: You may find that you aren’t happy with the flavor the dairy-free milk imparts in the mash.
 So always test a new kind of milk with a small amount of mash as a ‘test.’